instead-hub/instead/doc/stead3_en.md

 In our example, when displaying the scene, the title scene will be used the attribute 'disp'.
 In fact, if we hadn't asked it's in the title we would see 'nam'.
-But nam is not always convenient to dothe title of the scene, especially if it is a string like 'main' or if it numeric ID that the engine assigned to the object automatically.
+But nam is not always convenient to do the title of the scene, especially if it is a string like 'main' or if it numeric ID that the engine assigned to the object automatically.